Frequently Asked Question

 Plurilock’s continuous authentication solution uses behavioral biometrics to analyze micro-patterns in keyboard and mouse activity as work occurs.
 Identity is confirmed every 3-5 seconds throughout the entire workday, silently and in the background.
 If a user steps away from their workstation without logging out and another user begins to use it, a workstation lockout or other automatic action can be initiated within seconds.

-This eliminates the inherent risk that normally accompanies a “logged in” session—with continuous authentication, there is no point at which a session has “completed” or “passed” authentication, since authentication is always ongoing.
+This eliminates the inherent risk that normally accompanies a “logged in” session—with continuous authentication, the is no point at which a session has “completed” or “passed” authentication, since authentication is always ongoing.

 Continuous authentication ensures that the intended user is always the one presently computing, at every moment throughout the workday.